Rithvik09/CouponReminder/README.md

 ## Setup

 - Need to install Eclipse IDE or any other IDE in your PC
 - Need to install Java FX
+- Download the app through Alexa Skills

 ## Usage

-You need to have the source code to run the program.
+Download the app into Alexa.

 ## Project Status
-Project is: _complete_
+Project is: _Conceptual_

 ## Room for Improvement

 Room for improvement:
-- Admin screen to add subscribers to the master list.
+- concept stage

 Future Development:
-- Input screen to facilitate people to directly subscribe to the service.
-- Provision for existing users to unsubscribe
+- Concept stage

 ## Acknowledgements

-- I was inspired to undertake this project to help people get blessings from temple on their birthdays that is considered as a good sign by individuals.
+- I was inspired to undertake this project to help people get timely information on available coupons/discounts through Alexa.

 ## Contact